OFER: Occluded Face Expression Reconstruction: Method

 \subsection{Expression Generative Network (ExpGen)}

-The expression network, \emph{ExpGen}, is trained in parallel with \emph{IdGen} and \emph{IdRank}.
-Its architecture and sample generation process closely follow that of \emph{IdGen}, utilizing the conditional DDPM framework to generate expression coefficients.
-We train \emph{ExpGen} using the first 50 PCA components of the FLAME expression coefficients, conditioning on a 1024-dimensional feature vector, similar to \emph{IdRank}, expressed as $\boldsymbol{C_{\textit{E}}} = (c_a || c_f)$.
+The expression network $\epsilon_{\theta''}^E$ architecture (\cref{fig:Architecture_Generative_Network}, bottom) closely follows that of IdGen, employing the conditional DDPM framework to generate the first 50 components of the FLAME expression coefficients.
+It is conditioned on a 1024-dimensional feature vector, similar to IdRank.